InsuranceUpdated March 2026

 California's top marginal income tax of 13.3% is the nation's highest.
 Combined with strict building codes, environmental regulations, and prevailing wage requirements, this drives up costs across virtually every category.

-Climate Impact on Business Insurance in Ontario
+Business Insurance Cost Breakdown in Ontario

 Business Insurance Cost Items — Ontario